Samir-Kesare/OpsTree-Ansible/roles/Attendance-node-exporter/README.md

 ### templates file (node_exporter_service.j2)

-This configuration sets up a systemd service for Prometheus Node Exporter tailored for Salary App monitoring.
+This configuration sets up a systemd service for Prometheus Node Exporter tailored for Attendance App monitoring.
 It ensures that the service starts after the network is available.
-The service runs as the user and group "node_exporter" and launches Node Exporter with Salary-specific collectors enabled, listening on the specified address and port.
+The service runs as the user and group "node_exporter" and launches Node Exporter with Attendance-specific collectors enabled, listening on the specified address and port.
 Finally, it specifies that the service should be enabled and started during the multi-user boot sequence.

 <details>
 <summary> Click here to see node_exporter_service.j2 file</summary>